Become an Airline Pilot

 in

-You’ve reached the end of your training and are getting ready to interview for your first position with an airline.
+You’ve reached the end of your training and are getting ready to land your first job as a professional aviator.
+But what about your pilot resume?

 In order to do this, you need to make sure your resume is top notch.
 A resume plays a big part in first impressions.